Thai Chicken Wings

 • Cornstarch – The powder works to absorb any excess moisture and adds a light, crunchy exterior to the wings.

 • Rice – Grains of raw rice are toasted and ground into a fine powder which adds a nutty flavor and satisfying texture to the outside of the wings.
-Toasted rice powder ( khao khua) is used frequently in Isan dishes like larb.
+Toasted rice powder ( khao khua) is used frequently in Isan dishes like pork larb.
 While traditionally sticky rice is used, I opt for long grain rice instead based on accessibility.

 • Lemongrass – The upper part of the lemongrass stalk is tough, so only the lower past is used in this recipe.
 It adds a bright, unique lemony flavor to the powder.